Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 reject, including hypothesis testing for the slope coefficients, might become valid (variance may be constant).

-Moreover, as we briefly mentioned earlier, the dataset compiled on Spotify by `fivethirtyeight` does not include certain verses from traditional fight songs.
+Moreover, as we briefly mentioned earlier, the dataset compiled by `fivethirtyeight` does not include certain verses from traditional fight songs.
 Rather, our analysis concentrated on the official versions of these songs, published by the respective colleges.
 Therefore, the trope count for each song is not entirely accurate as some of the missing lyrics undoubtedly contained references to male groups or opponents, nonsense syllables, “victory”/“win”/“won”, “rah”, etc. (presenting another limiting factor).
 Thus, not only did we examine a small sample population of fight songs, but we also only considered abbreviated song lyrics.

 Furthermore, we would definitely consider the possibility of a confounding variable more seriously in future analyses because, based on